Ucolore/SonarQube-CE-Docker_Compose/README.md

 In the directory with compose file execute:
 - sudo docker compose up -d

-Our GitLab is available at defined base url, example: http://localhost:9000.
+Our SonarQube is available at defined base url, example: http://localhost:9000.

 ### ENJOY!!!